Neil Jenney

-Often, Jenney's work of this period depicted pairs of objects which had evocative cause and effect relationships (such as a saw and a piece of cut wood, as are depicted in the 1969 piece Sawn and Saw.)
-In an April 15, 2001 review in the New York Observer of his show of work from the late 60s and early 70s at Gagosian Gallery, Mario Naves said that the paintings: "...aren't really bad at least not bad bad.
+Often, Jenney's work of this period depicted pairs of objects which had evocative cause and effect relationships (such as a saw and a piece of cut wood, as are depicted in the 1969 piece Sawn and Saw).
+In an April 15, 2001, review in the New York Observer of his show of work from the late 60s and early 70s at Gagosian Gallery, Mario Naves said that the paintings: "...aren't really bad at least not bad bad.
 That pejorative adjective, in Mr. Jenney's case, comes with scare quotes a mile high and connotes an art that combines the dead-end figuration of Pop, the dead-end materiality of Minimalism and a sense of humor that is, if not dead-end, then sharply deadpan.
 Mr. Jenney painted the pictures during the heyday of Conceptual Art, and if they were, in part, a rebuff to its disembodied verities, they also partook of its intellectual detachment."

 His painting Here and There (1969), which depicts a white fence dividing a field of drippy, green brushstrokes, was in the 2004 exhibition The Undiscovered Country at the Hammer Museum in Los Angeles.

+His painting Meltdown Morning (1975) is in the permanent collection of the Philadelphia Museum of Art.
+The artwork measures 25 by 112 in, and presents a horizontal slit-like closeup view of a tree trunk with a few delicate leaves.
+In the far background is a mushroom cloud depicted in pastel pink, purple, and gold.
+About half of the surface of the panel is devoted to a black frame box, boldly stating the title of the work.

+Jenney's artworks have often had an environmental theme, commenting on pollution, militarism, and other environmental threats.
+His more recent work has focused on landscapes and tropical vegetation.

-His work is in many museums including the Museum of Modern Art, The Metropolitan Museum of Art, the Whitney Museum of American Art, and the Corcoran Gallery of Art in Washington D.C.
-He currently shows with the Barbara Mathes Gallery.
-His painting "Meltdown Morning" is on display at the Philadelphia Museum of Art.
+Jenney's work is in many museums, including the Museum of Modern Art, The Metropolitan Museum of Art, the Whitney Museum of American Art, and the Corcoran Gallery of Art (Washington DC).
+He shows with Gagosian, the Alan Brown Gallery, and the Barbara Mathes Gallery.